 And the Founding Fathers on your walls,

-Start smiling at you after all,
+May smile upon you after all,

 If you really let our freedom ring!
+C G F–

 ©Doug Hendren 2016

 This song came out of a frustrating day trying to explain to people in Congress why a tax on carbon (identical to a tax on cigarettes years ago) is the best market mechanism to correct some of the harmful and very costly “externalities” associated with fossil fuels, like medical costs, pollution, environmental breakdown, etcetera.
 According to a 2023 IMF report, current implicit and explicit subsidies to the worldwide fossil fuel industry calculates to $7 trillion per year, or $13 million per minute.
 This equals twice what the world spends on education, and equals about 7% of global GDP.
 The economics is clear: Apocalypse Isn’t So Cheap.

 There is too much dirty energy money in politics.
 Numerous recent studies have confirmed that if we put a revenue-neutral fee and dividend on carbon, we will get more back than we put in, while saving lives, clearing the air, improving the economy, and probably salvaging a livable future for our children – if we don’t wait too long.